AhmedS1-AI/task-1-Electronics/README.md

 # task-1-Electronics

-#the components
+#the components:
 piezo sensor-resistor-led

-#Explanation of the sensor
+#Explanation of the sensor:
 This sensor measures any tremor, and this identification emits a volt

 #the link: